stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 The `CustomData` resource is a schema-less JSON object (aka 'map', 'associative array', or 'dictionary') that allows you to specify whatever name/value pairs you wish.

-The `CustomData` resource is always conected to an account or group and you can always reach it  by calling the `getCustomData()` method on the account or group resource instance:
+The `CustomData` resource is always connected to an account or group and you can always reach it  by calling the `getCustomData()` method on the account or group resource instance:

 <a class="anchor" name="account-custom-data-resource-uri"></a>
 **Account Custom Data Resource URI**